jordiclive/jordiclive.github.io/about.md

 I have set up this blog primarily to showcase my intent to study machine learning (ML).

-Secondarily I used to journal, inspired by one [idealist’s blog](https://www.thrivenotes.com/) who shared both my interests and naivety.
+I used to journal, inspired by one [idealist’s blog](https://www.thrivenotes.com/) who shared both my interests and naivety.
 They were oblivious to my interest until I made contact many years later.
 The point is that that promise; that somebody, somewhere, may derive some meaning, makes the action of marshalling one's thoughts (which is good for you anyway!) that much better.
-So never the matter that *many people have blogs and many people have nothing interesting to say* :/.
+Obviously it is nearly 100% self-serving and it is well noted that many people have blogs and many people are not interesting :/.

 Things I **enjoy** are: mountaineering, tennis, [trail running](https://en.wikipedia.org/wiki/Trail_running), ski-touring and reading.
 I'm **interested** in the lives of scientists, the science of learning,  [neurotechnology](https://en.wikipedia.org/wiki/Neurotechnology), and general futurist speculating.